Paulo Paim

-Paulo Renato Paim (born March 15, 1950) is a Brazilian steelworker turned politician.
+Paulo Renato Paim (born 15 March 1950) is a Brazilian steelworker turned politician.
 He served as a federal deputy from Rio Grande do Sul for the Workers' Party (Partido dos Trabalhadores – PT) from 1987 to 2002.
-On 2002, he was elected Senator from the same state.
-Re-elected in 2010, he is currently the only Afro-Brazilian Senator.
+On 2002, he was elected Senator from the same state and re-elected in 2010.
 He also served as Vice-President of trade union center Central Única dos Trabalhadores (CUT) from 1984 to 1986.

 Early life

 Paulo Renato Paim was born in Caxias do Sul, Rio Grande do Sul, on March 15, 1950.
 He became a trained steelworker after receiving a professional education degree from SENAI.
 Paim worked on Abramo Eberle and Forjasul metallurgical factories before becoming the president of the Canoas steelworkers trade union on 1981.
 Two years later, he became Secretary-General of the Central Única dos Trabalhadores, prior to becoming the Vice-President of that same organization on 1984.